jenkinsci/throttle-concurrent-builds-plugin/README.md

 #### Warning regarding restarting master

-Due to a deadlock (as described in [JENKINS-44747](https://issues.jenkins-ci.org/browse/JENKINS-44747)), a change has been made which can theoretically result in throttle categories being ignored in running Pipelines immediately after the Jenkins master has been restarted.
-This will be investigated further, but was considered a necessary change in order to resolve the deadlock scenario.
+:exclamation: Due to a deadlock (as described in [JENKINS-44747](https://issues.jenkins-ci.org/browse/JENKINS-44747)), a change has been made which can theoretically result in throttle categories being ignored in running Pipelines immediately after the Jenkins master has been restarted.
+This will be investigated further in [JENKINS-44756](https://issues.jenkins-ci.org/browse/JENKINS-44756), but was considered a necessary change in order to resolve the deadlock scenario.

 #### Examples